-The Township has covenanted to comply with any continuing requirements that may be necessary to preserve the exclusion from gross income for purposes of federal income taxation of interest on the Notes under the Internal Revenue Code of 1986, as amended ("Code").
-Failure to comply with certain requirements of the Code could cause interest on the Notes to be includable in gross income for federal income tax purposes retroactive to the date of issuance of the Notes.
-In the opinion of DeCotiis, FitzPatrick, Cole & Giblin, LLP, Bond Counsel, to be delivered at the time of original issuance of the Notes, assuming continuing compliance by the Township with certain covenants described herein, under current law, interest on the Notes is not includable in gross income for federal income tax purposes and is not an item of tax preference under Section 57 of the Code for purposes of computing the federal alternative minimum tax.
-No opinion is expressed regarding other federal tax consequences or other federal taxes arising with respect to the Notes.
+The Township has covenanted to comply with any continuing requirements that may be necessary to preserve the exclusion from gross income for purposes of federal income taxation of interest on the Bonds and the Tax-Exempt Notes under the Internal Revenue Code of 1986, as amended ("Code").
+Failure to comply with certain requirements of the Code could cause interest on the Bonds and the Tax-Exempt Notes to be includable in gross income for federal income tax purposes retroactive to the date of issuance of the Bonds and the Tax-Exempt Notes.
+In the opinion of DeCotiis, FitzPatrick, Cole & Giblin, LLP, Bond Counsel, to be delivered at the time of original issuance of the Bonds and the Tax-Exempt Notes, assuming continuing compliance by the Township with certain covenants described herein, under current law, interest on the Bonds and the Tax-Exempt Notes is not includable in gross income for federal income tax purposes and is not an item of tax preference under Section 57 of the Code for purposes of computing the federal alternative minimum tax.
+No opinion is expressed regarding other federal tax consequences or other federal taxes arising with respect to the Bonds and the Tax-Exempt Notes.

-The Code imposes certain significant ongoing requirements that must be met after the issuance and delivery of the Notes in order to assure that the interest on the Notes will be and remain excludable from gross income for federal income tax purposes.
-These requirements include, but are not limited to, requirements relating to use and expenditure of proceeds, yield and other restrictions on investments of gross proceeds, and the arbitrage rebate requirement that certain excess earnings on investments of gross proceeds of the Notes be rebated to the federal government.
-Noncompliance with such requirements may cause interest on the Notes to become subject to federal income taxation retroactive to their date of issuance, regardless of the date on which such noncompliance occurs or is discovered.
-The Township has covenanted that it shall do and perform all acts permitted by law that are necessary or desirable to assure that interest on the Notes will be and will remain excluded from gross income for federal income tax purposes.
-The Township will deliver its Arbitrage and Tax Certificate concurrently with the issuance of the Notes, which will contain provisions relating to compliance with the requirements of the Code, including certain covenants in that regard by the Township.
-In rendering its opinion, Bond Counsel has relied on certain representations, certifications of fact, and statements of reasonable expectations made by the Township in connection with the Notes, and Bond Counsel has assumed compliance by the Township with certain ongoing covenants to comply with applicable requirements of the Code to assure the exclusion of interest on the Notes from gross income under Section 103 of the Code.
+The Code imposes certain significant ongoing requirements that must be met after the issuance and delivery of the Bonds and the Tax-Exempt Notes in order to assure that the interest on the Bonds and the Tax-Exempt Notes will be and remain excludable from gross income for federal income tax purposes.
+These requirements include, but are not limited to, requirements relating to use and expenditure of proceeds, yield and other restrictions on investments of gross proceeds, and the Tax-Exempt Notes be rebated to the federal government.
+Noncompliance with such requirements may cause interest on the Bonds and the Tax-Exempt Notes to become subject to federal income taxation retroactive to their date of issuance, regardless of the date on which such noncompliance occurs or is discovered.
+The Township has covenanted that it shall do and perform all acts permitted by law that are necessary or desirable to assure that interest on the Bonds and the Tax-Exempt Notes will be and will remain excluded from gross income for federal income tax purposes.
+The Township will deliver its Arbitrage and Tax Certificate concurrently with the issuance of the Bonds and the Tax-Exempt Notes, which will contain provisions relating to compliance with the requirements of the Code, including certain covenants in that regard by the Township.
+In rendering its opinion, Bond Counsel has relied on certain representations, certifications of fact, and statements of reasonable expectations made by the Township in connection with the Bonds and the Tax-Exempt Notes, and Bond Counsel has assumed compliance by the Township with certain ongoing covenants to comply with applicable requirements of the Code to assure the exclusion of interest on the Bonds and the Tax-Exempt Notes from gross income under Section 103 of the Code.

-In the opinion of Bond Counsel, under current law interest on the Notes and any gain on the sale thereof are not includable as gross income under the New Jersey Gross Income Tax Act.
+In the opinion of Bond Counsel, under current law interest on the Bonds and the Tax-Exempt Notes and any gain on the sale thereof are not includable as gross income under the New Jersey Gross Income Tax Act.